plut/InfinityEngine.jl/README.md

 games), and code can be kept portable as long as some basic precautions are taken (e.g. `joinpath` instead of using slashes, etc.).

-In particular, since this tool is developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
+In particular, since this tool is currently developed on Unix, at least some care will be taken w.r.t filenames case-sensitivity.
 Ideally this should be able to run without any ugly solution such as `ciopfs` or a separate NTFS partition, which should help with speed.

-Also, where some mods require the use of shell scripts or batch files, Julia contains all the basic shell functions (`mv`, `mkdir` etc), allowing to write such scripts in a portable way.
+Also, where some mods require the use of shell scripts or batch files, Julia contains all the basic shell functions (`mv`, `mkdir` etc), allowing to write such scripts in a self-supporting and portable way.

 ### Speed

+This is a minor goal, but installing a big stack of WeiDU mods can take hours, and fine-tuning a single mod also crucially depends on the speed of installing this mod.

 Julia is a quite fast language (it is more-or-less a C code generator after all) whereas WeiDU is a scripting language,